Meet Our Team

 Selection, fitting, verification, and validation of FM/DM, remote microphone, and classroom audio distribution systems.

-Hearing Screening and Testing
+educational Hearing Screening & Testing

 Screening can be done at a school site or at the HTL Manchester Audiology office by a licensed Audiologist that specializes in education.

-Auditory Processing evaluations
+educational Auditory Processing evaluations

 Evaluations are completed at the HTL Manchester office by a licensed Audiologist specializing in education.